-Our physical bodies, like the walled cities of ancient times, has a defense system to keep out invaders.
+Our physical bodies have a defense system to keep out invaders.
 Spiritually, how well do we maintain our defenses against error and contamination?
-John Ritenbaugh urges us to listen diligently to God's Word for true nourishment.

 The Bible frequently uses analogies from physical life to explain spiritual principles.
-Food and eating are no exceptions.
-In fact, there are over 700 references to eating in Scripture.
-The lessons we can learn from them must be important!
+There are over 700 references to eating in Scripture.

-In the conclusion to this series, Richard Ritenbaugh explains the extent of God's curse on Adam—and thus mankind—in the Garden of Eden.
-He is promised great toil and suffering throughout his life, but just as in all things God does, a silver lining appears amidst the woe!
+For his sin, Adam is promised great toil and suffering throughout his life, but just as in all things God does, a silver lining appears amidst the woe.

 Faith in God and in the motivating power in God's Word have to be the driving force in everything we do each day.

 Old Testament activities picture New Testament realities, elevated to their spiritual intent.
 The church has been chosen as a royal and holy priesthood.

 As future priests, we are going to be given rigorous, hands-on jobs to teach people righteousness and holiness, distinguishing between the sacred and profane.